-Alan Prendergast has been a staff writer for Westword since 1995 and teaches journalism at Colorado College.
-His stories about the justice system, historic crimes, high-security prisons and death by misadventure have won numerous awards and appeared in a wide range of magazines and anthologies, including the 2012 true-crime anthology Seven Sins, The Best American Crime Reporting 2008 and The Best American Sports Writing 2009.
-He has also written for Rolling Stone, Outside, Los Angeles Times Magazine, Men’s Journal and other national publications and is the author of a book about child abuse and parricide, The Poison Tree.
+Alan Prendergast has been writing for Westword for over thirty years.
+He teaches journalism at Colorado College; his stories about the justice system, historic crimes, high-security prisons and death by misadventure have won numerous awards and appeared in a wide range of magazines and anthologies.

 He spent more than thirty years in solitary confinement.

 Richard Boccardi spent half his adult life behind bars, but he might have the last laugh.

 Twenty years after the day that changed everything, Columbine has also become a case study for the long-range trauma inflicted by a mass shooting.

 In the federal prison where snitches where often targeted for death, a master criminal became King Rat — and turned his life around.